At a Glance

 - Produces fertilizers, solvents, phenol, carbon dioxide, and other chemical products for sale.

 - Dakota Gas has one for-profit subsidiary, Souris Valley Pipeline Ltd., which has the capacity to deliver up to 165 million standard cubic feet of carbon dioxide daily to two Canadian oil fields for enhanced oil recovery.

-- Since 2015 the plant has captured and transported more than 30 million metric tons of CO2 for geologic sequestration.
+- The plant has captured and transported nearly 35 million metric tons of CO2 for geologic sequestration since 2000.